 • The major drawback about FUT is the scarring, which may be visible for men who prefer to wear their hair short.

 • The total cost will depend on the amount of hair that will be needed.
 This will be determined after a thorough assessment is done during your consultation.

 FUE (Follicular Unit Extraction)

-• This is a newer and less invasive technique in hair transplantation.
+• This is more recent and less invasive technique in hair transplantation.
 It no longer requires incisions and sutures because it only uses a punch-like tool to remove individual grafts.

 • It uses sharp punches and blunt punches.
 A sharp punch is used in a two-step technique to minimize the amount of twisting needed to cut into the skin.
 A blunt punch is used in a three-step technique to decrease the follicular transection rate.